 Also Tekkaman, considering his super moves are incredibly easy to accumulate, very powerful, can be done from a distance, and extremely hard to completely dodge, which means that even if they're blocked, the chip damage alone is sufficient.

-By far the most broken character in the original release of TvC, Cross Generation of Heroes, is Karas.
+By far the most formidable character in the original release of TvC, Cross Generation of Heroes, is Karas.
 His pressure game combined with his speed created nearly inescapable corner traps.
 If on defense, you had to do everything you could to get out of the corner when fighting him or it was a doomed game.
 Thankfully, his speed has been significantly reduced for the update Ultimate All Stars and thus has been brought down to a more reasonable level.

 Gundam SEED Destiny: Alliance Vs. ZAFT II has two variants of the Strike Gundam banned from Tournament Play in Japan.
 The Strike Noir Gundam is a Lightning Bruiser with excellent offense and defense, good ranged attacks, nice melee options, and no real defects to speak of.
 The Launcher Strike Gundam is a Mighty Glacier ranged machine that possesses the ability to cover its landings, making it nigh-impossible to approach and counter.